dmgeurts/getcerts_nakivo/README.md

 ### Transporter

-- Firstly, a bug, when parsing a certificate to the installer, the ownership isn't changed to user `bhsvc`.
+- First a bug, when parsing a certificate to the installer, the ownership isn't changed to user `bhsvc`.
 Thus this must be corrected and the transports will need to be restarted to get it to use the given certificate.
 - The pem certificate file must include the key.
 - The pem certificate file is stored here: `/opt/nakivo/transporter/certificate.pem`.
+- The IPA root CA certificate must be available as `/opt/nakico/transporter.trusted.pem`.
+  - `sudo cp /etc/ipa/ca.crt /opt/nakivo/transporter/trusted.pem` or create a symlink.

 ## Some scripts to help automate it all